 Estimated reading time: 3 minutes

 What are you doing at age 36?
 Or, what do you plan to do by age 36?
-Buy a house perhaps?
+Buy a house, perhaps?
 Be climbing the corporate ladder in your career?
 Starting a family or getting your startup off the ground?
-Most people look forward to doing those things in their 30s, but for more than 33,000 Americans, this is a pipe dream.
+Most people look forward to doing those things in their 30s, but this is a pipe dream for more than 33,000 Americans.

 As of August 2018, using available statistics, the Federal Bureau of Prisons reported that out of the 18-65 year-olds incarcerated in federal prisons, more than 33,000 of them are 36 – the highest age range represented.

-There is a big push for prison education, and that means more and more incarcerated persons are getting access to a GED and college education.
+There is a big push for prison education, which means more and more incarcerated persons are getting access to a GED and college education.
 However, to round out their skills, financial literacy is essential.
-At 36, the non-incarnated population is typically juggling a household budget and a growing salary.
-When one’s formal and informal education is stunted by a stay in prison, care must be taken to include “soft” skills like financial literacy to prisoners before they are released, if the offender is expected to be rehabilitated and on par with his or her peers.
+At 36, the non-incarnated population typically juggles a household budget and a growing salary.
+When one’s stay in prison stunts formal and informal education, care must be taken to include “soft” skills like financial literacy to prisoners before they are released if the offender is expected to be rehabilitated and on par with their peers.

 “We have found that inmates too often do not have fundamental knowledge, skills, or experience to face the complex financial realities of life.
 Upon re-entry into society, too often they repeat poor financial decisions that helped put them on the path to incarceration,” said John Wetzel, Pennsylvania secretary of corrections, and Robin L. Wiessmann, Pennsylvania secretary of banking and securities.